- March 22, 2020

 So let’s start with the first revolutionary idea – the Multi-Party Payment Protocol.

 The idea was brought to life after rigorous market research.
 Vechain has shown it can do more than 160 TPS, which is more than 11x the capacity of the Ethereum blockchain.
-Many projects are chasing similar results, seeing this as the obstacle between the tech and business adoption.
+Many projects are chasing similar results, seeing this as the obstacle between tech and business adoption.

 Vechain’s market study showed that while this is definitely a bottleneck, another problem lies with the difficulty of the technology itself.
 Or actually using it.

 Traditionally, the one who wants to write a transaction, has to pay for it.
-This means that whoever utilises the blockchain, has to also know about cryptocurrencies.
+This means that whoever utilizes the blockchain, has to also know about cryptocurrencies.
 Seems logical but there are better ways.
 Enter MPP.